pgbross/vue-material-adapter/docs/getting-started.md

 // main.js
 import `./theme.scss`
 import Vue from 'vue'
-import VueMDCAdapter from 'vue-material-adapter' Vue.use(VueMdcAdapter)
+import VueMaterialAdapter from 'vue-material-adapter' Vue.use(VueMaterialAdapter)
 ```

 #### or cherry pick _a la carte_ plugins